awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 For example, you might use this feature for a new mobile gaming application that users are adopting rapidly\.
 In this case, a rapidly increasing workload might exceed the available database storage\.
 To avoid having to manually scale up database storage, you can use Amazon RDS storage autoscaling\.

-With storage autoscaling enabled, when RDS detects that you are running out of free database space it automatically scales up your storage\.
-RDS starts a storage modification for an autoscale\-enabled DB instance when these factors apply:
+With storage autoscaling enabled, when Amazon RDS detects that you are running out of free database space it automatically scales up your storage\.
+Amazon RDS starts a storage modification for an autoscale\-enabled DB instance when these factors apply:
 + Free available space is less than 10 percent of the allocated storage\.
 + The low\-storage condition lasts at least five minutes\.